solidzone/mailmeteor-landing/_posts/2022-04-04-professional-email-address.md

 It's 2022.
 Everyone's online is used to spam, scams, someone trying to sell you something, etc. And most of those bad emails are sent using disposable email addresses.

-So it's time to say goodbye to your nostalgic email address that you opened at high school.
+So it's time to say goodbye to your nostalgic email address that you opened at high school and start build an [email reputation](/blog/gmail-deliverability).

 You are using `@gmail.com`?
 That's great for personal use.
 But, when you start getting serious with your business online presence, you should think twice about using Gmail.
 I've seen so many `theplumbingcompany@gmail.com` on plumber's vans that I've made this guide to help first.